JustinDPerkins/Aspera-TM/README.md

-# AWS S3 BUCKET MALWARE SCANNING WITH TREND MICRO
+# Accelerating Secure Data Transfer with IBM Aspera and Trend Micro Cloud One.

+### Welcome

-Welcome to the AWS S3 Bucket Malware Scanning with Trend Micro hands-on workshop.
+Welcome to the **ccelerating Secure Data Transfer with IBM Aspera and Trend Micro Cloud One** hands-on workshop.

+In this workshop users will integrate AWS S3 with IBM Apsera and Cloud One FIle Storage Security to secure your data migration journey.
+Participants will get hands-on experience in deploying, configuring, and rapidly transferring data using IBM Aspera on Cloud.

+Understand how to transfer data at lightening speeds using IBM Aspera.
+Learn by implementing Trend Micro - Cloud One File Security for data migration to facilitate Anti-Malware scanning of S3 objects.

 In this workshop, you will learn how to scan your objects that are being uploaded to Amazon S3 buckets for malware and integrate into your custom workflows, by automating with your current resources, directly in your AWS environment.

-Using Trend Micro - Cloud One, AWS S3, AWS Lambda, AWS SQS, AWS SNS and AWS Cloud Formation, you’ll get hands-on experience implementing an automated Cloud Formation security stack to provide Data Security capabilities to your Amazon S3 buckets.

 ## Learning Objectives
+The learning objectives of this workshop is to familiarize users with:
+- The Configuration, Speed of Transfer and usage of IBM Aspera on Cloud
-The learning objectives of this workshop is to familiarize users with the deployment, configuration, and usage of the Trend Micro - Cloud One - File Storage Security.
+- The deployment, configuration, and usage of the Trend Micro Cloud One - File Storage Security.

 ## Expected Duration:
 - 1 Hour